-- Maple Syrup--I love maple flavored baked beans.
+- Sweeteners: Maple syrup and molasses are musts for good baked beans.
+Both will add smokey undertones and sweeten the beans.
+If you love you beans extra sweet, you can op to add I love maple-flavored baked beans.
 And because maple syrup is so rich in flavor, a little goes a long way.

-- Apple Juice--This may sound crazy, but the apple juice sweetens the beans and pairs beautifully with the maple syrup.
+- Apple Juice: This may sound crazy, but the apple juice sweetens the beans and pairs beautifully with the maple syrup.
+It works really well as the liquid needed for this Instant Pot recipe.

-- Onion--Super traditional in baked beans to balance out the sweetness of the beans.
+- Onion: Use a yellow or white onion, which will help to balance out the sweetness of the beans.

 How To Make Instant Pot Baked Beans